-Almost 328 billion letters and 7.4 billion parcels are sent every year and airmail plays an essential role in their delivery.
-While the emergence of electronic communications caused a dramatic decrease in the number of letters sent, more and more parcels are delivered daily thanks to e-commerce.
-Postal operators and airlines need to re-define their models and cope with a new set of operational and regulatory rules.
+Almost 287billion letters and 21 billion parcels are sent every year and airmail plays an essential role in their delivery.
+While electronic communications caused a decrease in the number of letters sent, more and more parcels are delivered daily thanks to e-commerce.

 Collaboration is key

-The e-commerce trend is booming; double-digit growth and volumes are on the rise.
-Find out more about the opportunities and challenges from e-commerce for our industry in the IATA e-commerce white paper (pdf)
+The e-commerce trend is booming; with double-digit growth and volumes on the rise.
+This not only has an impact on cargo, but also on mail.
+IATA and UPU are working towards aligning best practices and sharing volumetric data to plan for the tsunami of parcels.
+Find out more about the e-commerce opportunities and challenges for our industry in the e-Commerce & Logistics area.

-Today, many of the commercial products transported by mail operators, such as mobile phones, smartphones, and tablets, contain lithium batteries.
-Lithium batteries are dangerous goods, which require specific packaging and handling in order to be transported safely by air.
-To ensure regulatory compliance, DPOs must have the dangerous goods training and acceptance procedures approved by the appropriate Civil Aviation Authority.
+Many commercial products transported by mail operators, such as mobile phones, smartphones, and tablets, contain lithium batteries.
+To ensure regulatory compliance, DPOs must have a robust safety program including dangerous goods training and acceptance procedures approved by the appropriate Civil Aviation Authority.

 Postal Account Settlement System (PASS)

-Successful implementation of the PASS system will facilitate the invoicing and payment for mail and other related services.
-It will simplify current processes, standardize both invoicing and the exchange of data.
-Other benefits include a reduction in time-consuming manual processes, easier identification of duplicate transactions and easier facilitation of online dispute resolution.
+The Postal Accounts Settlement System (PASS) facilitates the invoicing and payment for mail and other related services.
+It simplifies current processes, standardizing both invoices and the exchange of data.
+Among other benefits, PASS will reduce time-consuming manual processes, ease identification of duplicate transactions and facilitate online dispute resolution.